 - Use the will to determine how any leftover property is to be distributed.

-Final note: you have the right to go through the probate process alone, however, many people decide to hire an attorney.
+Final note: you have the right to go through the Estate Administration process alone, however, many people decide to hire an attorney.
 A legal professional knows what to expect, how to avoid problems, and ways to save you time and money.
 Please contact Levine & Furman, LLC if you need help!